cloudlinux/cloudlinux-doc-test/docs/single/manager/README.md

 1. Make sure you have CloudLinux OS+ subscription (only non-reseller accounts apply)

-2. Make sure you have installed **LVE Manager version 6.2 or later**.
+2. Make sure you have installed **CloudLinux Manager version 6.2 or later**.
 You can install or update it with the following commands:
    * installation

    <div class="notranslate">